devesh1011/dromeus/benchmarks/results/m2/README.md

 in original reports do not establish current availability.
 Accepted W16 seed-29 logs retain the post-worker warning and its analysis.

-The PDF is the reviewed 17 September revision.
-Appendix B links the published review package and distinguishes external and missing artifacts.
+Appendix B of the report links the published review package and distinguishes external and missing artifacts.
 No run metric or historical acceptance report was rewritten to hide a failure or missing artifact.

 ## Verify and reproduce